F. THE RECORD ON APPEAL

 (a) Filing and Notice of Filing of the Record.
 Upon receipt of the record following transmittal, the clerk of the appellate court shall file the record.
 The clerk shall immediately serve notice on all parties of the date on which the record was filed.

 (b) Dismissal for Failure of Appellant Timely to File the Transcript or Statement.
-If the appellant shall fail to file the transcript or statement within the time specified in Rule 24(b) or (c), or if the appellant shall fail to follow the procedure in Rule 24(d) when no transcript or statement is to be filed, any appellee may file a motion in the appellate court to dismiss the appeal.
+If the appellant shall fail to file the transcript or statement within the time specified in Rule 24(b) or (c), or if the appellant shall fail to follow the procedure in Rule 24(d) when no transcript or statement is to be filed, the appellate court may dismiss the appeal on its own initiative or any appellee may file a motion in the appellate court to dismiss the appeal.
 The motion shall be supported by a certificate of the clerk of the trial court showing the date and substance of the judgment or order from which the appeal was taken and the date on which the notice of appeal was filed.
 The appellant may respond within 14 days after the motion is filed.
-In lieu of granting the motion or at any time on its own motion, the appellate court may order filing of the transcript or statement.
+In lieu of granting the motion or at any time on its own initiative, the appellate court may order the filing of the transcript or statement.
 Nothing in this subdivision shall be construed to authorize dismissal of an appeal due to the errors or omissions of the clerk of the trial court.

 Advisory Commission Comments.